phingofficial/phing/README.md

   3. **PEAR**

-  The preferred method to install Phing is through PEAR and the Phing PEAR channel.
-You can install Phing by adding the pear.phing.info channel to your PEAR environment and then installing Phing using the *phing* channel alias and *phing* package name:
+  You can install Phing by using the PEAR insatller:

          $ pear channel-discover pear.phing.info
          $ pear install [--alldeps] phing/phing